kmcauliffe6/JuniorDesignMinorityOwnedBusinessApp/README.md

     - Reviews can be deleted by the User from their profile page Bugs Fixes:
-    - UI Fixes in the Main Page where the User selects business catagories Known Bugs:
+    - UI Fixes in the Main Page where the User selects business catagories
-    - "See All" button provides multiple copies of the same business

 # Install Guide
     Pre-Requisites: